 First time climbing outdoors?
 A seasoned pro?
 New to multi pitching?
 Interested in learning aid?
-Looking for hard redpoints?
+Looking for some hard redpoint climbing?
 Want to do a 5-minute approach, one climb, then sit by the pool for the day?
 Great, Chorro’s got something for everyone!

 It is also potentially the best place in Spain to climb if you don’t have a car, and highly recommended if you’re in that situation.
 Most crags are accessible in less than an hour, the closest having only a 5-minute approach.

 The climbing community is strong and welcoming, and centered around the two main campsites of The Olive Branch and Finca La Campana, as well as a small van life community concentrated near the well on the forest road.

 Finding partners shouldn’t be an issue, especially in the busier months, and indeed some of my best memories of climbing in Chorro revolve around the common room in La Finca rather than on the rock itself!

 The whole vibe is so laid back it’s almost horizontal, and once you’ve been there a while the place just feels like home.